lukiwieser/enumerate-files/README.md

 python main.py
 ```

-Next the script will ask for certain parameters like the number of leading zeros.
+Next the script will ask for certain parameters like location of the folder.
 After entering all parameters a preview of the renamed files will be shown.

 ## Features